Dynamical Backaction Magnomechanics: Theoretical Background

 \section{Theoretical Background}

-Hybrid magnomechanical systems are composed of three parts: the electromagnetic field (confined in the microwave cavity), the magnetic excitations of a dielectric and its mechanical vibrations (both hosted in the dielectric YIG sphere).
+Hybrid magnomechanical systems are composed of three parts: the electromagnetic field (confined in the microwave cavity), the magnetic excitations of a dielectric, and its mechanical vibrations (both hosted in the dielectric YIG sphere).
 To study the dynamical response of the coupled cavity magnomechanical system, we consider three interacting bosonic modes, as shown in Fig.~\ref{Fig:01}, with annihilation operators $\hat{a}$ (microwave cavity mode), $\hat{m}$ (magnon mode), and $\hat{b}$ (phonon mode), with frequencies $\omega_{\textrm{a}}$, $\omega_{\textrm{m}}$, and $\Omega_{\textrm{b}}$ respectively.
+It should be noted while we have used a quantum description of the theory, all experimental results presented in the article are classical.

 Before tackling the full interacting Hamiltonian, we first study the microwave-magnon interaction.
 The linear interaction between magnons and microwaves is the hallmark of cavity magnonic systems \cite{huebl2013high,zhang2014strongly,tabuchi2014hybridizing}, and the Hamiltonian describing a magnon mode interacting with a single driven microwave cavity mode reads (in the frame rotating with the driving frequency) \cite{zhang2014strongly,tabuchi2014hybridizing}